dimasabreu/BikeCase/README.md

   * A:I choose python to use Pandas.

 * What steps I did to ensure that my data is clean?
-   * A: First I import all the files into a DF:
+   * A: First I import all the files into a DF chosing only the columns I need:

    ```